ankitasure23/DSA_Practise/README.md

 # 🚀 DSA Practice in Java

 This repository contains my **Data Structures and Algorithms (DSA) practice** implemented in **Java**.
-The goal of this repository is to build **strong problem-solving skills**, write **clean and optimized code**, and prepare for **technical interviews** and **competitive programming**.
+The goal of this repository is to build **strong problem-solving skills** and write **clean and optimized code** .

 ---

 ## 🧠 What You'll Find Here

 - 📌 Well-structured Java solutions
-- 📝 Clear problem explanations & approaches
+- 📝 Clear problem explanations
 - ⚡ Optimized time and space complexity
 - 🔁 Multiple approaches where applicable
-- 🎯 Interview-oriented problem selection